 I’d tell myself to be authentic — don’t let others tell you who you should be.
 Stay true to the values and styles that resonate with you.

 I’d also tell myself to make room for life to surprise me.
 There was a time when my younger, overachiever self would overstuff my calendar so I would feel that I was making progress on my career every single day.
 In hindsight, I didn’t give myself enough breathing room to reflect and learn from my experiences.
 And I’ve come to realise that some of the best ideas and insights come when you’re not solely focused on work.

 The same theory applies to career planning.
 You don’t have to micromanage everything.
 Sometimes you don’t know what will be around the corner.
 Trust your gut.
 Even if you need to take a little detour, it’s okay — enjoy it.
-Who knows what you can find in the rose garden?Posted about 3 years ago
+Who knows what you can find in the rose garden?Posted almost 4 years ago